-Drama: Devising Drama Semester 1, Youth Theatre and Beyond Semester 2 Prerequisite: none
+Drama 10-1 (Youth Theatre and Beyond) Semester 1, Drama 10-2 (Exploring Theatre) Semester 2 Prerequisite: none

-In Year 10, Drama students are given opportunities to develop their knowledge and skills to present drama for performance purposes.
+In Year 10, Drama students are given opportunities to develop their knowledge and skills to present purposeful drama for performance.
 Students explore presentational theatre styles through both scripted and devised drama.
-Students will develop skills in voice and movement, improvisation, creating style, devising character and responding to the Arts.
+Students will develop skills in voice and movement, improvisation, creating form, devising character and developing impactful drama works.
 Students will have several opportunities to create performance pieces in class to present to a peer audience.
+Students will also demonstrate their understanding of drama techniques and processes through thoughtful responses and reflection.